luvnft/thirdroom/docs/guides/unity/index.md

 The thirdroom-unity-exporter package contains a default portal prefab in the samples that you may have imported from the Package Manager window.

-1. In the Project go to the `Samples > Third Room Unity Exporter > x.x.x > Sample Scenes > Prefabs` directory.
+1. In the Project go to the `Samples > Space Unity Exporter > x.x.x > Sample Scenes > Prefabs` directory.
 2. Drag the `Portal` prefab into your scene where you want to place it.
 3. Select the `Portal Target` object inside the Portal GameObject you just placed in the `Hierarchy` panel.
 4. In the inspector there is a component `MX Portal Behaviour` with a single property `Uri`.
 You can change this to any Matrix Room URI (we'll explain the URI format below).
 For now you can keep this set to `matrix:r/terra-1:thirdroom.io` which represents a link to the room `#terra-1:thirdroom.io`